Letters of Thomas Rampton Hunter, 1940-1944 - Part 8

 fountain pen but as they are on their way I only hope I

-do not lose them - as I lost another perfectly good set (Aunt Isobel)
+do not lose them - as I. lost another perfectly good set (Aunt Isobels)

-Anymore of the acceptable gifts - I would rather you kept
+Anymore of those acceptable gifts - I would rather you kept

 them in safe storage for me.

-There's not so much news as any previous letter -
+There's not as much news as my previous letter -

 the one of our Petra trip and the only place or anything

-of new is that last Wednesday Bill & I went
+of news is that last Wednesday Bill & I went

 2